alvinlimfangchuen/alvinlimfangchuen/README.md

 ## 🚀 Featured Project: Taplerr

-Over the past **2 years**, I've been passionately developing **Taplerr** - a modern digital business card platform that's revolutionizing how professionals network and share their information.
+Over the past **2 years**, I've been developing **Taplerr** for fun - a modern digital business card platform that's revolutionizing how professionals network and share their information.

 ### What makes Taplerr special?